 A high proportion of children and adolescents with type 2 diabetes are also susceptible to insulin resistance and have a family history of type 2 diabetes[8,10].
-Certain racial and ethnic groups, including African Americans, American Indians, Hispanic/Latino Americans, and some Asian and Pacific Islander Americans, have higher rates of type 2 diabetes[10].
+Certain racial and ethnic groups, including African Americans, American Indians, Hispanic/Latino Americans, and some Asian and Pacific Islander Americans, have higher rates of T2DM[10].
 Some children and adolescents with type 2 diabetes may not exhibit any signs or symptoms at all[10].
-Other individuals' symptoms may resemble those of type 1 diabetes[10].
-A toddler or teenager may feel tired, thirsty, or sick and require frequent urination[10].
+Other individuals' symptoms may resemble those of T1DM[10].
+A toddler or teenager may feel tired, thirsty, or sick and urinate more frequently [10].
 Weight loss, hazy vision, recurring infections, and delayed wound/sore healing are all possible symptoms[10].
 Because symptoms vary so much, healthcare practitioners must identify and evaluate children and adolescents who are at high risk for the condition[10].
-The key to controlling type 2 diabetes in children is a balanced diet and quantity management, as well as increased physical activity[10,11].
-Metformin should also be recommended when type 2 diabetes is diagnosed[11].
-However, data indicates that 50% of young people with type 2 diabetes will be unable to keep their hemoglobin A1c (HbA1c) below 8% on metformin alone, with or without lifestyle changes[11].
+The key to controlling T2DM in children is a balanced diet and quantity management, as well as increased physical activity[10,11].
+Metformin should also be recommended when T2DM is diagnosed[11].
+However, data indicate that 50% of young people with T2DM will be unable to keep their hemoglobin A1c (HbA1c) below 8% on metformin alone, with or without lifestyle changes[11].
 If metformin alone is insufficient to normalize blood glucose levels, insulin may be required[11,12].
-At the time of diagnosis, blood pressure, lipid profile, microalbuminuria evaluation, and dilated eye examination are all suggested tests[12].
+At the time of diagnosis, blood pressure, lipid profile, microalbuminuria evaluation, and dilated eye examination are suggested [12].

 DIABETES IN ADULTS

 In 2020, diabetes was the eighth leading cause of mortality in the US, affecting more than 100 000 people[13].
-Nearly one-fourth of all US persons with diabetes go undiagnosed, according to the Centers for Disease Control and Prevention (CDC) National Diabetes Statistics Report[14].
-Table 1 showed that this is particularly evident in younger adults aged 18-44 years[14].
+Nearly one-fourth of all US persons with diabetes are undiagnosed, according to the Centers for Disease Control and Prevention (CDC) National Diabetes Statistics Report[14].
+Table 1 shows that this is particularly evident in younger adults aged 18-44 years[14].
 More than 1/3 of the population with diabetes in this age range are unaware of or did not report having diabetes[14].

-Though the trend in the incidence of diabetes among adults has been decreasing significantly since 2008, Table 2 below shows that there were still 1.4 million new cases in 2019[15].
+Though the trend in the incidence of diabetes among adults has been decreasing significantly since 2008, Table 2 shows that there were still 1.4 million new cases in 2019[15].
 It is also worth noting that incidence rates are significantly higher among those with a high school education or less[16].
-This indicates that more effort should be placed on health education among those of lower scholastic achievements[15,16].
+This indicates that more effort should be made on health education among those with lower scholastic achievements[15,16].

-TREATMENT OF DIABETES AMONG PEOPLE AGED 18 YEARS OR OLDER WITH DIAGNOSED DIABETES, UNITED STATES, 2015-2016
+TREATMENT OF DIABETES AMONG PEOPLE AGED 18 YEARS OR OLDER WITH DIAGNOSED DIABETES IN THE UNITED STATES, 2015-2016